Fall Semester 2015!

 1.2 Transferring course content between semesters – New Material

-The simple and direct method of transferring course content which offers faculty the most control of the transfer material and timing is to archive or export a course from the originating shell to the destination shell.
+- The simple and direct method of transferring course content which offers faculty the most control of the transfer material and timing is to archive or export a course from the originating shell to the destination shell.
 Why would you want to take control of this process?

 Archive/Restore online http://bit.ly/wpu-bb-endofsemester